In this guide, you’re going to learn how to start a podcast in nine easy steps.

 Like a talk radio show, a podcast is aired in seasons and episodes.
 Like a blog, a podcast is produced by you, not a traditional media company.

 Your listeners find you, then listen on demand or subscribe to know when new episodes are available.

 Here’s a high-level view of how your podcast connects you to your audience:

 - You record episodes and upload them to a podcast hosting site.

 - The hosting site creates your podcast feed and stores the show’s MP3 files (just as YouTube stores a YouTuber’s MP4 files).

-- Listeners subscribe to the podcast on audio sites, such as iTunes, Spotify, and Stitcher.
+- Listeners subscribe to the podcast on audio sites, such as Apple Podcasts, Spotify, and Stitcher.

 - Once subscribed, listeners are automatically alerted when new episodes go live.

 Let’s explore the business value of a podcast.

 How can a podcast help grow my online business?